 Dust the vegetables with the flour.
 Cook off the raw flour taste for about a minute or so.
 Keep stirring so that the flour does not burn.
 Pour in the chicken broth and stir with a slotted spoon or whisk to release any bits at the bottom.
 Add in the tomatoes…juice and all.
 Add the dried oregano, fresh basil, and bay leaves to the pot.
 Season with salt and pepper.
 Stir.
 Bring the pot to a boil…reduce heat and simmer for about 15 minutes.

 Add in your Parmesan rind…no big deal if you do not have one or cannot find in a grocery store.
 These are great to have on hand…you can add to almost any soups for added flavor.
 They store well in the freezer!
 Pour in at least two cups of the heavy whipping cream…I did use the other remaining half cup.
 Stir.
 Slowly…and I mean slowly…add in the grated Parmesan cheese.
 Meaning…add a little bit and stir…and keep repeating until you incorporated the entire cup.
 If you pour in all at once, the cheese will clump up…you do NOT want that to happen!
 Allow to simmer another 20 minutes.

 Remove and discard the bay leaves.
 With an immersion blender…blend well to get rid of any chunks of vegetables…this will also thicken the soup just a bit.
 If you do not have an immersion blender…you can use a traditional blender…just be very careful because the heat of the soup may cause the lid of the blender to pop…best to blend in batches with a towel covering the top.

-Serve up piping hot in huge bowls garnished with fresh chiffonades of basil.
+Serve this Creamy Tomato Basil Soup, piping hot, in huge bowls garnished with fresh chiffonades of basil.
 You can serve along side a beautiful grilled cheese or do like I did and cut up my Gruyere and Ham Grilled Cheese and use as a garnish!
 ENJOY!